Flavorful maple cinnamon star cookies are made from a basic and easy sugar cookie dough. Dunk in white chocolate for an extra special treat!

 - Whisk the flour, cinnamon, baking powder, and salt together in a medium bowl.
 Set aside.

-- In a large bowl using a handheld or stand mixer fitted with the paddle attachment, beat the butter until creamy and smooth, about 1 minute.
-Add the sugar and beat on high speed until light and fluffy, about 2 minutes.
-Scrape down the sides and up the bottom of the bowl as needed.
-Add the egg, maple extract, and vanilla extract then beat on high until fully combined, about 2 minutes.
-Scrape down the sides and bottom of the bowl as needed.
+- In a large bowl using a handheld or a stand mixer fitted with a paddle attachment, beat the butter and sugar together on high speed until completely smooth and creamy, about 2 minutes.
+Add the egg, maple extract, and vanilla extract and beat on high speed until combined, about 1 minute.
+Scrape down the sides and bottom of the bowl and beat again as needed.

 - Once chilled, preheat oven to 350°F (177°C).
 Line 2-3 large baking sheets with parchment paper or silicone baking mats.
-Remove one of the dough pieces from the refrigerator and using a cookie cutter, cut into star shapes.
+Carefully remove the top dough piece from the refrigerator.
+If it’s sticking to the bottom, run your hand under it to help remove it.
+Using a cookie cutter, cut into star shapes.
 Transfer the cut cookie dough to the prepared baking sheet.
 Re-roll the remaining dough and continue cutting until all is used.
+Repeat with 2nd piece of dough.
+(Note: It doesn’t seem like a lot of dough, but you get a lot of cookies from the dough scraps you re-roll.)

 - Before baking, top with sprinkles.
 Use a spoon to press the sprinkles into the cookies so they stay secure on top.

-- Bake for 10-11 minutes, until lightly browned around the edges.
-Make sure you rotate the baking sheet halfway through bake time.
+- Bake for 11-12 minutes, until lightly browned around the edges.
+If your oven has hot spots, rotate the baking sheet halfway through bake time.
 Allow to cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely before dipping into chocolate.

 - If using, melt the chopped white chocolate in the microwave in 20 second increments, stirring after each until completely melted.
 Dip the cookies into the white chocolate and allow chocolate to set completely at room temperature or in the refrigerator.